ivadomed/utilities/quick_start_guides/use_SPINEPS_for_discs_labeling.md

 ### SPINEPS installation

-Then, you need to install [SPINEPS](https://github.com/Hendrik-code/spineps) in a new virtual environment.
+Then, you need to install [SPINEPS](https://github.com/Hendrik-code/spineps) in the same virtual environment.

 > **Note**
 > For this step you can also follow the official installation [here](https://github.com/Hendrik-code/spineps#installation-ubuntu)